huyunhao38786/VisiCode/README.md

 # Testing the Project
 - open the project using IntelliJ, navigate to `src/test/java`
-  - open `MapControllerTests` and run from the button next to the class
+  - open test files and run test cases contained in the classes / methods
-  - open `UserControllerTests` and run similarly
+- to run E2E tests, navigate to `nightwatch_tests` and run `npx nightwatch`
+  - be sure to have the app already running locally when testing localhost (see later sections)

 # Running Part of the Project Locally
 ## Frontend